canonical/lxd/specs/command-line-user-experience.md

-lxc info                              | Show some information on the local LXD server lxc info dakara:                      | Same but against the remote "dakara" server lxc info c1                           | Show information about the "c1" container lxc images info ubuntu/trusty/amd64   | Show information about the "ubuntu/trusty/amd64" image (alias) lxc info dakara:c2/yesterday          | Show information about the "yesterday" snapshot of container "c2" on remote host "dakara"
+lxc info                              | Show some information on the local LXD server lxc info dakara:                      | Same but against the remote "dakara" server lxc info c1                           | Show information about the "c1" container lxc image info ubuntu/trusty/amd64    | Show information about the "ubuntu/trusty/amd64" image (alias) lxc info dakara:c2/yesterday          | Show information about the "yesterday" snapshot of container "c2" on remote host "dakara"